Andcool-Systems/File-uploader/README.md

 | ------- | --------------------------------------------- | ------------------------------------------------ |
 | 5       | No access token provided                      | The `accessToken` field is missing in the request |

-Errors described in section `1.1` may also occur.
+Errors described in section `1.1` may also occur.<br>

-`POST /api/logout` — Logs out of the account.
-Request limit per minute: 10 times.
-It takes the `Authorization` header containing the access token.
-Successful execution of the request deletes the provided token and returns a `200` status code
+`POST /api/logout` — Logs out of the account. <br>
+Request limit per minute: 10 times. <br>
+It takes the `Authorization` header containing the access token. <br>
+Successful execution of the request deletes the provided token and returns a `200` status code<br>

-.

 #### Possible Errors

-Errors described in section `1.1` may occur as well.
+Errors described in section `1.1` may occur as well.<br>

-`GET /api/getFiles` — Gets a list of files.
-It takes the `Authorization` header containing the access token.
-Retrieves a list of all files associated with this account.
+`GET /api/getFiles` — Gets a list of files. <br>
+It takes the `Authorization` header containing the access token. <br>
+Retrieves a list of all files associated with this account.<br>

 #### Response Example